Entertainment & Culture

 Brighton Fringe Festival and The Jumblies Project: sensory theatre for all

-The Jumblies Project is sensory theatre experience, imagined and created by students with a range of learning difficulties from St. John’s School and College in Brighton.
-Regular Disability Horizons writer, Raya AlJadir, speaks to the school to find out more.
+The Jumblies Project is a sensory theatre adventure brought to life by students with diverse learning challenges from St. John’s School and College in Brighton.
+Regular Disability Horizons writer, Raya AlJadir, chats with the school to uncover more.

 Could you tell Disability Horizons readers about St. John’s School and College?